theonlyshanmukh/ExcelR-AD-Repository/README.md

 # Repository
-## This is a demo repository for my AD classes
+## This is a demo repository for my ExcelR AD classes

 ---